Before Bariatric Surgery

 All surgeries are performed at Bon Secours St. Francis Hospital

 .
-Bariatric surgery patients will stay on 2nd Maria, a dedicated bariatric surgery unit with specially trained nurses.
+Bariatric surgery patients will stay on 5 SPCU, a dedicated bariatric surgery unit with specially trained nurses.
 The nurses will assist with your post-operative nutrition and exercise recommendations.
 (Take a virtual tour of the unit).
-The length of time you spend in the hospital will depend on which procedure you have--gastric bypass, adjustable gastric banding or gastric sleeve resection.
+The length of time you spend in the hospital will depend on which procedure you have: gastric bypass, adjustable gastric banding or gastric sleeve resection.
+Orbera balloon and Vbloc are both out-patient procedures.

 Life After Bariatric Surgery